 - No downtime – you can go back to work the same day

-If you’re ready to stop thinning hair, consider platelet-rich plasma therapy to revamp your hair follicles and growth!
+If you’re ready to stop thinning hair, consider non-surgical hair restoration treatment to revamp your hair follicles and growth!

 There’s nothing better than waking up in the morning, looking in the mirror, and loving what you see!
 A full head of hair doesn’t have to be a sought after dream.